GFore/ReacTacToe/README.md

 - ~~Confirm that browser supports localStorage and handle when it does not~~ **_[DONE]_**
 - ~~Allow user to reset saved game results/history in localStorage~~ **_[DONE]_**
 - ~~Add a prompt to confirm the user meant to click the clear results button before clearing the results to prevent accidentally losing game history~~ **_[DONE]_**
+- ~~Refactor the app to use React Hooks for state management to get more experience using this more recent technique~~ **_[DONE]_**
+- Get more experience working with Material-UI styling by refactoring the app to migrate from a single CSS file to CSS in JSX, allowing the styles to be closer to the affected components **_[IN PROGRESS]_**
-- Add a title and favicon **_[IN PROGRESS]_**
+- Add a title and favicon
 - Disable buttons in move list once game is finished
 - Implement rem units instead of using px so fonts stay proportional (and to get practice using this more modern technique)

+---

+## Even more feature possibilities
 - Sound effects or other animation when a game ends

----

-## Stretch feature additions
 - For multi-player game results, be able to see the winning boards (i.e., save a copy of history.squares for the victorious move).
 Allow pressing a play button to watch all the moves for a past game animated from start to the last move that resulted in a win or tie.
 - Have tabs that expand to show Moves and Results.
 Expand from the side of the board in wide mode or up from the bottom in narrow mode.
 - Allow one-player mode for playing against the computer (choose skill levels where 'easy' is just randomly selected, medium attempts to block winning moves, and hard uses strategy to win)
 - Deploy to Gatsby/Netlify to get experience with those tools
-- Refactor the app to use React Hooks for state management to get more experience using this more recent technique
-- Get experience working with Material-UI by refactoring the app to use this library for styling **_[IN PROGRESS]_**

 ---